Vyral/base-template/_posts/2022-06-17-how-to-deal-with-mold-problems.md

 Join me, Greg Sokoler, and Brad Lawler from Home Team Inspection Service as we discuss the best ways to tackle house mold.

-**Follow along in the video above or else use the timestamps below to navigate the conversation at your leisure:**
+**Follow along in the video above or use the timestamps below to navigate the conversation at your leisure:**

 0:00 —&nbsp; Introduction